Dr Helena Fox

 - Oxford Certificate in CBT

-I have worked as a Consultant Psychiatrist on the specialist Eating Disorder Unit at Nightingale Hospital London since 2003.
-I treat patients suffering from Eating Disorders including anorexia nervosa, bulimia nervosa, binge eating disorders, other eating disorders and diagnostic issues.
-I also treat patients with general psychiatric conditions such as depression, anxiety, stress, obsessive-compulsive disorder, bipolar disorder and psychoses.
-The eating disorders often co-exist with the latter as a dual diagnosis.
-I have experience in applying a range of treatments from the psychotherapies to medications and work in conjunction with a specialist multidisciplinary team of expert therapists.
-This includes psychotherapists (dynamic and cognitive behavioural), psychologists, dietician, occupational therapist, nursing staff and family therapists.
-The team offers care at outpatient, day patient and inpatient levels depending on the severity of the disorder.
-Following clinical audit, I have also set up an evening outpatient group for those who have returned to work and are near recovery, transitioning back into their full lives.
+Dr Helena Fox has worked as a consultant psychiatrist on the specialist eating disorder unit at Nightingale Hospital London since 2003.
+She treats patients suffering from eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorders, other eating disorders and diagnostic issues.
+She also treats patients with general psychiatric conditions such as depression, anxiety, stress and obsessive-compulsive disorder.
+Eating disorders often co-exist with the latter as a dual diagnosis.
+She has experience in applying a range of treatments from the psychotherapies to medications and works in conjunction with a specialist multidisciplinary team of expert therapists.
+This includes psychotherapists (dynamic and cognitive behavioural), psychologists, dietitian, occupational therapist, nursing staff and family therapists.
+The hospital team offers care at outpatient, day patient and inpatient levels depending on the severity of the disorder.

-I also teach and lecture and have given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.
+Dr Helena Fox has taught and lectured including and has given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.

-I have a Masters in Social Sculpture (a contemporary art form with theoretical underpinnings in Philosophy).
-I am now engaged in part-time arts-based PhD research exploring links between this field and Medicine.
-My research concern is, broadly, how connective aesthetic practices may make clinical practice more humane.
+She has a Masters in Social Sculpture (a contemporary art form with theoretical underpinnings in Philosophy).
+She is now engaged in part-time arts-based PhD research exploring links between this field and medicine.
+Her research concern is, broadly, how connective aesthetic practices may make clinical practise more humane.

-I am also lead of the Aesthetics in Mental Health Group (AiMH) which I founded in in 2014.
+Dr Fox is also the co-convener of the Aesthetics in Mental Health Group (AiMH) which she founded in in 2014.
+This continues with an annual symposium.
+This group incorporates theory and practise of philosophy, psychiatry and related disciplines.
 This group is part of the Collaborating Centre for Values-Based Health and Social Care at St Catherine’s College, Oxford.